List of oil refineries

 This is a list of oil refineries.

-Oil & Gas Journal publishes a worldwide list of refineries annually in a country-by-country tabulation that includes for each refinery: location, crude oil daily processing capacity, and the size of each process unit in the refinery.
+The Oil & Gas Journal publishes a worldwide list of refineries annually in a country-by-country tabulation that includes for each refinery: location, crude oil daily processing capacity, and the size of each process unit in the refinery.
 For some countries, the refinery list is further categorized state-by-state.
-The list appears in one of their December issues.
-It is about 45 pages in length, and updated each year with additions, deletions, name changes, capacity changes and other refinements.
+The list appears in some of their December issues.

-This article contains a list of 697 oil refineries as of January 2020.